gabrielfernanzo/gabrielfernanzo/README.md

 I'd love to meet you and exchange some knowledge, so feel free to reach me out in one of my socials above.
 <h1></h1>

-### About me

-- 📚 I'm always working on something in my free time.
-- 🌐 I'm always trying to improve my English.
-- 💻 I'm also a CS:GO enthusiast, although I don't play it.
-- 🚀 I'm always trying to meet new people and live new experiences.
-- 🏄 I once wanted to become a professional skateboarder.
-But it was before I found out I could code.
-<h1></h1>

 ### Stats

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=gabrielFernandes-dev&hide=issues&show_icons=true&title_color=d1d1d1&icon_color=3fb047&text_color=d1d1d1&bg_color=0d1117)